Master's in Law and Economics of the Sea – Ocean Governance

 Annual tuition fees for the taught component

-Tuition fees for the non-curricular phase can be paid in 4 instalments.
+Tuition fees for the Researchphase can be paid in 10 instalments.

-Tuition fees for the non-curricular phase can be paid in 4 instalments.
+Additional semester tuition fees for the Research Phase can be paid in 4 instalments.

 Fees are paid in full at the time of registration.